luslab/oz-bulk-rnaseq/README.md

 * stores info on the respective read alignment in one single decimal number
 * decimal is the sum of all the answers to Yes/No questions:
-![enter image description here](https://galaxyproject.github.io/training-material/topics/introduction/images/sam_flag.png) To convert the FLAG integer into plain english [click here](https://broadinstitute.github.io/picard/explain-flags.html).
+![enter image description here](https://galaxyproject.github.io/training-material/topics/introduction/images/sam_flag.png)
+* To convert the FLAG integer into plain english [click here](https://broadinstitute.github.io/picard/explain-flags.html).
+* When a read has multiple alignments matching equally well the aligner designates one as the primary alignment.

 _Optional fields_
 Following the 11 mandatory fields, the optional fields are presented as key-value pairs in the format of  `<TAG>:<TYPE>:<VALUE>`, where  `TYPE`  is one of: